ABOUT ZOOM

 On BOTH sides, YOU and your GUEST will need to be aware of the following aspects.
 Send an additional e-mail to your guests with a few steps they need to follow before the interview.
 They can address some of these issues beforehand.

-Do the interview from a Laptop/Desktop rather than a phone if possible.
+- Do the interview on a laptop or desktop rather than a phone if possible.

 2: UPDATE YOUR SOFTWARE AND OPTIMIZE YOUR COMPUTER.